mahmoud/zerover/entries/0verview.md

 **NOT OK**: 1.0, 1.0.0-rc1, 18.0, 2018.04.01

-In short, software versioning best practice is remarkably like the modern list/array: 0-based.
+In short, software versioning best practice is like the modern list/array: 0-based.

 We'll leave it to computer scientists to determine exactly how master coders channel the power of the "[zero-point][zpe]" to produce